 You can find the CSOs national focal point list here.

+- Find out if your country is a member of the SWA, here.
 If your country is not a member of the partnership and you think that it should be, please contact the SWA CSO Advisor to discuss this further and find out more.

 - If your country is a member of the SWA partnership, ask your government to step up multi-stakeholder engagement and participation by including CSOs in the implementation of the SDGs.
 CSOs can push governments to be included in the negotiations process towards the SDGs